thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 21 April 2023
+### Daily Rundown on Saturday, 22 April 2023

-- The average temperature today is 7.52˚C;
+- The average temperature today is 11.6˚C;
-- With highs of 8.94˚C and lows of 3.06˚C.
+- With highs of 12.1˚C and lows of 2.61˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->